stephanoulaa/madlibs/notes.md

 -make button that says "ready to play?" or something similar, and this starts the prompts -make different themes/stories, style accordingly -work on validating entries
+-add different types of words
+-countdown on # of questions left